- Language Requirement: None

 - Program Dates:

 - Arrival to Athens: Friday, September 12, 2014

 - Arrival to Siena: Monday, September 29, 2014

 - Departure from Siena: Saturday, December 6, 2014

 - Cancelled courses: Holy Heroes, Quests for Immoratality

-- New course offerings: Monuments of Greece, Siena on the Silk Roads, Art and Science in Early Modern Europe, Etruscan and Roman Art, Journalism in Italy, Italian language (101, 201, 301, 302), and Food and Culture in Italy
+- New course offerings: Monuments of Greece, Siena on the Silk Roads, Art and Science in Early Modern Europe, Etruscan and Roman Art, Journalism in Italy, Italian language (101, 201, 301, 302), and Wine in Italy & the Western World

 “Mediterranean Quests” is the first program AHA International has developed to allow students to spend a term studying in multiple locations.
 Designed for students interested in study of the humanities, this program will give particular attention to the religious, philosophical, historical and artistic dimensions of Western civilization from classical Greece through the Renaissance.
 “Holy Heroes” will explore the development of category of the hero in Greco-Roman antiquity and assess its influence on early and medieval Christianity.
 “Quests for Immortality” will examine Greek and Roman attitudes toward death and the afterlife, evaluate how these ideas intersect with the quest for immortality and analyze these insights in early and medieval Christian literature and rituals.
 Both classes have an interdisciplinary focus, drawing on the fields of literature, art, archaeology and architecture in order to appreciate ideas that have captivated the intellectual, spiritual and aesthetic imagination of the Western world.